 Step Two: Rank your priorities.

 Starting with the Important and Important and Urgent categories.
-Contemplate the short term and long term outcomes from the decisions.
+Contemplate the short-term and long-term outcomes of the decisions.

 Your priorities will look different than everyone else’s and that’s okay.
 This is your own personal “Internal Operating System” – or iOS.
-Think about short term and long term outcomes – weigh them and create your list.
-You might have to test it for a while but stay committed to your decisions you’ve made when you’re not under pressure of those interruptions and distractions pulling at you.
+Think about short-term and long-term outcomes – weigh them and create your list.
+You might have to test it for a while but stay committed to the decisions you’ve made when you’re not under the pressure of those interruptions and distractions pulling at you.

 Sound painful?
 It will feel uncomfortable at first, but that’s where this second key comes into play . . .